-- Using a team approach to patient education, tracking of events, and implementing interventions. - Conducting regular care planning and QAPI meetings with NH staff.
+- Using a team approach to patient education, tracking of events, and implementing interventions. - Conducting regular care planning and QAPI meetings with NH staff. - Reviewing the QIA and goals with NH staff and NH dialysis medical directors. - Reviewing a patient's medical records prior to admission to the NH and dialysis program.

-- Reviewing the QIA and goals with NH staff and dialysis NH medical directors. - Reviewing a patient's medical records prior to admission to the NH and dialysis program. - Setting admission hemoglobin goals and making the goals are part of the NH dialysis program's policy. - Adopting new internal processes and policies for obtaining patient medicals records on time with education to staff. - Utilizing the Looking at Quality Improvement Through a Health Equity Lens worksheet, by choosing one patient and working on one health-related social need.
+- Setting admission hemoglobin goals and making the goals part of the NH dialysis program's policy. - Adopting new internal processes and policies for timely receipt of patient medical records with education to staff. - Using the Looking at Quality Improvement Through a Health Equity Lens worksheet, choosing one patient and working on one health-related social need.